How do I pay my tuition fees at EM Normandie?

 The "Aléas de la vie" scholarship, for students who have undergone a change in their personal financial situation

-The "Méritant Scolaire" scholarship, for students with a good academic record N-1 at EM Normandie (minimum 14/20 in both semesters, before catching up)
+The "Méritant Scolaire" scholarship, for students starting from "échelon 1" with a good academic record N-1 at EM Normandie (minimum 14/20 in both semesters, before catching up)

 Only one "Méritant Scolaire" and "Aléas de la vie" scholarship is possible per year and per student and cannot be combined.

-You will find all the details of these scholarships on your SmartEcole Campus space.
-To apply, you can directly contact our social worker Mrs Maryline RAGOT at email@example.com or Balance & Inclusion department at firstname.lastname@example.org
+You will find all the details of these scholarships on our platform.
+To apply, you can directly contact our social worker Mrs Maryline RAGOT at firstname.lastname@example.org or Balance & Inclusion department at email@example.com

 Does EM Normandie have banking partnerships?